aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 This may seem complicated but you got this!
 Apply this to real life.
 What if you and your friend were having dinner, and you really like eating with them.
 But, you guys are going to a waterpark tomorrow!
 How would you feel if you had to leave dinner?
 Look in your notes for the second half!
 Hint: Sweet + // sorrow -.

-*Explain the role that darkness plays in helping Romeo and Juliet learn of thier love for each other*
+*Explain the role that darkness plays in helping Romeo and Juliet learn of their love for each other*

 The role of darkness is a key factor.
 If you are playing hide and seek what factor would darkness play?
-Also Romeo wants to stay as long as he can, how does the darkness help?
+Also, Romeo wants to stay as long as he can, how does the darkness help?

 ## Scene 3